s-raj02/Lung_Cancer_Detection/README.md

 Augmenting training datasets to prevent model overfitting.

 ## 🧠 Model Training
-The network relies on an iterative combination of Convolutional, Max Pooling, and Dense layers (or advanced Transfer Learning backbones like VGG16/InceptionV3) to lock onto lung nodules and compute malignant probabilities.
+The network relies on an iterative combination of Convolutional, Max Pooling, and Dense layers (or advanced Transfer Learning backbones like ResNet-50/VGG16) to lock onto lung nodules and compute malignant probabilities.

-## 💻 Usage
-To Train the Model
-If you want to re-train the model or fine-tune it with your custom local dataset, execute:

-Bash
-python preprocess.py --train
-To Launch the Interface
-Run the user-facing application script to load up the image classifier GUI/Web dashboard:

-Bash
-python app.py
-Simply load an image scan (.jpg, .png, or .dcm), press Predict, and view the diagnostic result instantly.

 ## 📈 Evaluation Metrics
 The framework validates performance against standardized classification matrices, achieving high benchmarks on: